arch-user-sudo/Prebuilt-DWL-setup/README.md

              I'm Lazy, I'll keep this repo up to date over time.

-             My setup support the hardened Linux Kernel aswell. check the keybinds in config.h in dwl folder.
+             My setup supports the hardened Linux Kernel aswell. check the keybinds in config.h in dwl folder.

              To close a window, Turn on Caps Lock, Then Press SUPER + SHIFT + Q, I made it this way so its nearly impossible to close something accidentaly.